MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/imp-lifecycle/prepare-go-live.md

 A major milestone in each implementation project is the cutover to the production environment.

-To help ensure that the production environment is used for live operations, Microsoft will provision the production instance only when the implementation is approaching the Operate phase, after the required activities in the LCS methodology are completed.
+To ensure that the production environment is used for live operations, Microsoft will provision the production instance only when the implementation is approaching the **Operate** phase, after the required activities in the LCS methodology are complete.
 For more information about the environments in your subscription, see the [Licensing guide](https://go.microsoft.com/fwlink/?LinkId=866544&clcid=0x409).

-Customers must complete the Analysis, Design and Develop, and Test phases in the LCS methodology before the **Configure** button that is used to request the production environment becomes available.
-Note that for Self-Service environments, the Configure button will only become available after the Solution Architect has signed off on the assessment.
+Customers must complete the **Analysis**, **Design and Develop**, and **Test** phases in the LCS methodology before the **Configure** button that is used to request the production environment becomes available.

+> [!NOTE]
+> For Self-Service environments, the **Configure** button will only become available after the Solution Architect has signed off on the assessment.

 To complete a phase in LCS, you must first complete every required step in that phase.
 When all the steps in a phase are completed, you can complete the whole phase.
 You can always reopen a phase later if you must make changes.
 If you require more help, see [Lifecycle Services (LCS) for Finance and Operations apps customers](../../dev-itpro/lifecycle-services/lcs-works-lcs.md).

 The process of completing a step has two parts: